-I, Melissa Maxwell, considers safety as foremost with each flight.
+I, John Looper, considers safety as foremost with each flight.
 My small unmanned aircraft is designed to hover in place via GPS and operate in less than a 24 knot (15 mph) wind.
 For safety, stability and fear of financial loss I will not fly in winds exceeding 16 kph (10 mph).
 Built in safety systems include a GPS mode that allows my UAS to hover in place when radio controls are released.
-With three modes to choose from, I utilize the Phantom/ GPS Mode5 for aerial videography/photography.
+With three modes to choose from, I utilize the Inspire 1 / GPS Mode for aerial videography/photography.
 This is the safest, most reliable and stable mode to prevent accident and hazard.
-When pilot communication is lost UAS is designed slowly descend to point of takeoff.
+When pilot communication is lost UAS, Inspire 1 /GPS Mode includes safe circle for operation, position hold, self-leveling, altitude command, GPS, return to home feature, and failsafe control to return home or land in the event of communication interruption between RC transmitter and UAS, being designed to slowly descend to point of takeoff.
 I do not operate my UAS near airports, Hospitals nor Police heliports, and do not operate near areas where general public is within fifty to one hundred (50-100) yards depending on location, conditions and weather.
 I am constantly on alert for any manned aircraft (Airplanes/Police/Medical helicopters, etc.) and prepared to land/abort immediately to the nearest and safest ground point should a manned aircraft approach my location or I suspect manned aircraft may approach near my location.
 My UAS is capable of vertical and horizontal operations, and are flown only within my line of sight of me, as the remote control pilot.
-Utilizing battery power rather than combustible fuels, flights generally last between three (5) to seven (15) minutes, with an altitude under four hundred (400) feet.
-I, Melissa Maxwell, utilize a fresh fully charged battery with each flight as a safety precaution: full flight time limit for each battery is nine (15) to twelve (25) minutes as tested.
+Utilizing battery power rather than combustible fuels, flights generally last between five (5) to fifteen (15) minutes, with an altitude under four hundred (400) feet.
+I, John Looper, utilize a fresh fully charged battery with each flight as a safety precaution; full flight time limit for each battery is up to fifteen (15) minutes as tested.
 I do not operate my UAS at or below manufacture recommend minimum charge levels for operation; preferring to remain well within a safe operating range to insure adequate communication between radio control and UAS to eliminate potential for crash, loss of control or hazard.
 Reserve batteries are at hand with each exercise to insure replacement for sufficient safe level of operation.
 I do not believe in taking risk that may cause a crash that could create hazard to the public/property/manned aircraft, and have no desire to lose an investment.
 I have clocked numerous practice flights in remote areas as a hobbyist simulating flights for future commercial use to gain familiarization with the characteristics of this specific UAS's performance under different temperature and weather conditions.
 I also practice computerized simulated flights to maintain adequate skills and response reflex time.
 All for the sake of safety.
-I, Melissa Maxwell, am extremely cautious when operating of my UAS/ultra-light weight unmanned aircraft and will not "create a hazard to users of the national airspace system or the public."
+I, John Looper, am extremely cautious when operating of my UAS/ultra-light weight unmanned aircraft and will not "create a hazard to users of the national airspace system or the public."
 112 P.L.
 95 § 333 (b).
 Given the small size and weight of my UAS it falls well within Congress's contemplated safety zone when it promulgated the Reform Act and the corresponding directive to integrate UAS's into the national airspace system.
-Melissa Maxwell's UAS, used in hobby flight, has a demonstrable safety record and does not pose any threat to the general public or national security.
+John Looper's UAS, used in hobby flight, has a demonstrable safety record and does not pose any threat to the general public or national security.